AdrianoWanderlingh/Ant_Tracking/Scripts/PhD-Ant_Colonies_Tracking_Analysis/Automated_Behavioural_Inference/README.md

 ### BEH_PCA_fort081_FUNCTIONS.R

 This script contains functions for performing classification analysis on a dataset, predicting class labels, and calculating quality metrics.
+Its core is the function "fit_classifiers" that performs classification analysis on a dataset.
+It first removes variables with a high percentage of missing data and normalizes the remaining variables.
+Then, it applies the Relief algorithm to select relevant variables and performs data sampling techniques to balance the dataset.
+Finally, it fits several classification models including Quadratic Discriminant Analysis, Random Forest, and Support Vector Machine.
+The function returns the fitted models and a list of selected variables.
+Another function called "predict_class" is also provided to predict the class labels using the fitted models and the selected variables.
+Additionally, there is a function called "quality_scores" to calculate quality metrics such as CSI, Fbeta score, precision, and sensitivity.

 ### trajectory_extraction.R